aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

 A _gateway route_ is attached to a virtual gateway and routes traffic to an existing virtual service.
 If a route matches a request, it can distribute traffic to a target virtual service.

-For HTTP based routes, the match field can be used to match on path (prefix, exact, or regex), HTTP method, host name, HTTP headers, and query parameters.
+For HTTP based gateway routes, the match field can be used to match on path (prefix, exact, or regex), HTTP method, host name, HTTP headers, and query parameters.
 By default, an HTTP based route will match all requests.